iyer-karthik/Insight-project/README.md

 The project comprised of four parts:

 *Exploratory analysis* of historical data from Lending Club from 2007-2017.
 I deployed a R Shiny [dashboard](https://puzzle-toad.shinyapps.io/peer_to_peer_lending/) for a visual exploration of Lending Club data.
+(Detailed code [here](https://github.com/iyer-karthik/Insight-project/tree/master/shiny) and [here](https://github.com/iyer-karthik/Insight-project/blob/master/EDA.ipynb).
 One thing stood out: The growth of the platform itself, measured in terms of amount of money disbursed.

 ![LC growth](images/LC_growth.png)